Wylhelm/qa-ai-web/README.md

 ## Usage
 1. Run the application:
    ```
-   python main.py
+   python app.py
    ```
+2. Open a web browser and navigate to `http://localhost:5000`
-2. Follow the on-screen instructions to create and generate test scenarios.
+3. Follow the on-screen instructions to create and generate test scenarios.

-## Documentation
-- For detailed usage instructions, refer to the [User Guide](user_guide.md).
-- For development and contribution guidelines, see the [Developer Guide](developer_guide.md).

 ## Requirements
 - Python 3.7+
+- Flask
-- PyQt5
+- Flask-SQLAlchemy
 - docx2txt
 - PyPDF2
 - Pillow